iMicknl/ha-nest-protect/README.md

 This integration will add the main sensors of your Nest Protect device (CO, heat and smoke) and the occupancy if your device is wired.

 Since this integration is still a work in progress, there are some limitations and bugs.
-Please have a look at the known limitations and issues below, feel free to create an issue if you find another one or if you have a suggestion.
+Please have a look at the known limitations and issues below, feel free to [create an issue](https://github.com/iMicknl/ha-nest-protect/issues/new/choose) if you find another one or if you have a suggestion.

-## Known limitations and issues
+## Known limitations

+- Only Google Accounts are supported, there is no plan to support legacy Nest accounts
-- Only Nest Protect devices are supported
+- Only Nest Protect devices are supported for now
-- Only Google Accounts are supported
 - After the occupancy is triggered, it will stay 'on' for 10 minutes. (device limitation)
-- Config sensors are shown, but you cannot change the settings (yet)

 ## Installation